fanfan42/ansible-role-lsw/README.md

 For this role, I can build the VM on 4 Linux distributions (or distros):

 * Arch Linux based : EndeavourOS with XFCE (my personal distro)
-* Ubuntu based : Pop!_OS with (modified) GNOME
+* Debian with GNOME
 * Fedora based : Nobara with KDE
-* NixOS with GNOME

-I only support X11/X.org DE, no tests on Wayland.
-Even if it's the future, I think that Nvidia drivers are not stable enough on Wayland.
-The 4 distros are not randomly chosen, I think they are the best to provide a good desktop experience and they are also designed/easy to configure for the best gaming experience on Linux (for example, Zen/Liquorix kernels are easy to install).
+The 3 distros are not randomly chosen, I think they are the best to provide a good desktop experience and they are also designed/easy to configure for the best gaming experience on Linux (for example, Zen/Liquorix kernels are easy to install).
 The VM built atop of it only adds other options for gaming in case Wine/Proton don't offer good stability for some Windows games.
-NixOS is more a POC, I can already hear NixOS users scream that Ansible is not designed to build a NixOS system.
-All Desktop Managers (DM) are supported.
-Grub2 and systemd-boot are also supported.

 For my tests, I used 2 laptops :